yzhou7771/VideoAISummary/README.md

 4. **Language support**: Optimized for Chinese content, supports a mix of Chinese and English.
 5. **Chrome version**: A Chrome version that supports Manifest V3 is required.

-## 🔧 Troubleshooting

-### Backend Issues
-- **Dependencies Not Installed**: Run `pip install -r requirements.txt`
-- **API Key Error**: Check the OpenAI key in the `.env` file
-- **Port In Use**: Change the port or kill the occupying process

-### Extension Issues
-- **Unable to Detect Video**: Refresh the YouTube page and try again
-- **Network Error**: Check that the backend service is running properly
-- **Permission Issue**: Confirm that the extension has the necessary permissions

-## 🚀 Development Suggestions

-- Use the `--reload` flag to enable hot updates for the backend
-- Click "Reload" on the extension management page to update the extension
-- Check the browser developer tools to debug frontend issues
-- Check the terminal output to debug backend issues

 ### 🌅 每日使用流程